 Giving Compass' Take:

-• Emily Bollinger, writing for Medium, outlines some key points to consider when deciding what kind of volunteer opportunities individuals want to participate in.
+- Emily Bollinger outlines some key points to consider when deciding what kind of volunteer opportunities individuals want to participate in.

 Most importantly, figure out your passion.
 Any work that you do — volunteer or paid — is more enjoyable and more rewarding when it connects to whatever it is that drives you.
 Do you absolutely adore animals?
 Is your heart with those who are less fortunate?
 Do you love the idea of working with children?